 |---|---|---|

-| Primary objective | Obtain media coverage (earned media) | Build and protect reputation with all stakeholders |
+| Primary goal | Earning media coverage (earned media) | Building and protecting reputation with all stakeholders |

 | Direct recipients | Journalists, newsrooms, media | Media, investors, employees, institutions, communities, customers, opinion leaders |

-| Key tools | Press releases, press conferences, press kits, media lists, press clippings | All press office tools + events, advocacy campaigns, ESG reports, lobbying, crisis plans, employee communication, digital PR |
+| Main tools | Press releases, press conferences, press kits, media lists, clippings | All press office tools + events, advocacy campaigns, ESG reports, lobbying, crisis plans, employee communication, digital PR |

-| Key KPIs | Media coverage, reach, AVE, share of voice, backlinks | Reputation score, stakeholder sentiment, brand trust, employee engagement, crisis readiness, business outcomes |
+| Main KPIs | Media coverage, reach, AVE, share of voice, backlinks | Reputation score, stakeholder sentiment, brand trust, employee engagement, crisis readiness, business outcomes |

-| Time horizon | Medium term (results in 1–6 months) | Long term (reputation building over 12–36 months) |
+| Time horizon | Medium term (results in 1-6 months) | Long term (reputation building in 12-36 months) |

-| Skills required | Journalistic writing, media relations, monitoring | Communication strategy, stakeholder mapping, public affairs, crisis management, analytics, digital |
+| Required skills | Journalistic writing, media relations, monitoring | Communication strategy, stakeholder mapping, public affairs, crisis management, analytics, digital |

-| Indicative monthly cost | EUR 1,500–5,000/month (agency) | EUR 5,000–20,000+/month (integrated agency) |
+| Indicative monthly cost | $1,500-$5,000/month (agency) | $5,000-$20,000+/month (integrated agency) |

 | Professional roles | Press officer, media relations manager | PR manager, communication director, public affairs consultant, crisis manager |

-| Relationship with social media | Indirect: amplification of media coverage | Direct: social media strategy, influencer relations, community management |
+| Relationship with social | Indirect: amplifying media coverage | Direct: social media strategy, influencer relations, community management |

-| Crisis management | Limited to media (reactive communication) | Comprehensive: multi-stakeholder crisis plan, simulations, protocols |
+| Crisis management | Limited to media (reactive communication) | Complete: multi-stakeholder crisis plan, drills, protocols |

 | Scenario | Press Office Only | Full PR | Both (integrated) |